Which Product Is Right For You?

 - Uses core muscles (abs and back)

-Whether you are buying for use in your own home or a gym or training studio, give careful consideration to who is going to use the machine.
-The weight of the intended user is important as heavier users’ place more strain on various wear points and can cause lighter, cheaper products to wear out quicker.
+Give careful consideration to who is going to use the machine.
+Are you buying for use in your own home, gym or training studio? if there is a large number of people, you should consider a heavy duty or commercial grade machine.
+The weight of the intended user or users is also important to consider to as heavier users place more strain on various wear points and can cause lighter, cheaper products to wear out quicker.

-Another critical consideration is the amount of use the machine is going to get as the more hours in use the more important the requirement for high quality components.
-The build strength of the product and the quality of the components are the major factors that determine the cost.
+Another critical consideration is the amount of use the machine is going to get.
+The more hours of use there is, the more important the requirement is for high quality components.
+The build strength of the product and the components are the major factors that determine the cost.

 How the Pros Determine Product Suitability

-Below is a guide that the top manufacturers use when considering product suitability:
+Below is a guide that our manufacturers use when considering a products' suitability:

 - Light domestic use – less than 4 hours per week, 1-2 users